 This species of Alocasia is native to Borneo.
 It is an Alocasia type that grows tall, reaching a height of around 6 feet, and has leaves that can be up to 2.5 feet long.

-Its best yield is obtained when it is grown in uniformly wet soil that has good drainage and is slightly acidic with a pH between 5.5 and 6.5.
+Its best yield is obtained when grown in uniformly wet soil with good drainage and is slightly acidic with a pH between 5.5 and 6.5.
 Other growth requirements are bright and indirect light and glossy green foliage.
 The ideal temperature range is between 18 °C (64.4 °F) and 22 °C (71.6 °F), and it only grows well in high humidity.

 Alocasia Reversa